schigh/sqs-deadletter-alerting/README.md

 # TL;DR:
 This repo sets up a simple Go lambda that is triggered by an SQS queue.
 If the lambda fails, the SQS message is sent to a deadletter queue.
-When a message gets put on the deadletter queue, a cloudwatch alarm is triggered.
+When a message gets put on the deadletter queue, a cloudwatch alarm is triggered, which sends an SNS notification to a "notifier" lambda, which then notifies a Slack channel.

 ## Helper tools
 * `get_token.sh`